yhbyhb/data_analyst_nanodegree_p5/README.md

 ![initial chart](https://raw.githubusercontent.com/yhbyhb/data_analyst_nanodegree_p5/master/data/figure/index-initial.png)

 #### Final chart (after feedbacks) ####
+Feedback that there is no story or main puropose was crucial to chart.
+One suggestion was emphasizing the growth of Perfomnce of "Delta Air Lines Inc.".
+Delta was worse perfomance at left side of chart and now It performs the best among the chart.
+I refined the chart in order to express the story.

 Followings are changes from initial chart.
 - Refined title for showing the purpose of chart clearly.
 - Added a label for explanation of delayed flight at bottom of the chart.
 - Added click interaction on legend to show and hide each airline graph.
-- Changed color of overall graph to grey for differentiating to other graph.
 - Refined "Average" legend to "Overall (all 28 airlines)" for clear understanding.
 - Changed position of legend from bottom of chart to near the lines.
-- Changed range of y-axis to show 0 ~ 100% to remove lie factor.
+- Changed range of y-axis to show 55 ~ 100%.
+- Changed color of series gray tones except "Delta Air Lines Inc.".

 Some feedbacks were not used for refining chart.
 I didn't use all 28 airlines data.
 Because it didn't give any information but confusion.
 Also I didn't use worst on-time performance airline data.
 I think It is enoungh to show top 5 airlines performances that covers 50% of all flights.
 I didn't give any additional information to hovering tooltip because I'd like to give only values of x and y-axis.
 To give additional info may disturb on main purpose of chart.

-I intened to find trend of on-time arrival performance for helping on choice of airline.
-Below is a screenshot of my final visualization.
 ![final chart](https://raw.githubusercontent.com/yhbyhb/data_analyst_nanodegree_p5/master/data/figure/index-final.png)

 ## Feedback ##